I’ve been looking for things to do in Vancouver since 1986.

 Found on Grouse Mountain, the city’s highest viewpoint is the world’s only wind turbine with an observation deck.
-And who wouldn’t want one with its amazing views of the skyline, Stanley Park, and English Bay and its fjords?
+And who wouldn’t want one with its amazing views of the skyline, Stanley Park, and English Bay Beach and its fjords?

 The massive carbon-fiber blades of the Eye of the Wind roll at 300 km/hour and generate enough energy to power 260 homes.

 If you don’t want to shell out for pricey whale watching tours there’s still a way to explore Vancouver from the water – and you’ll be able to do it with the shrapnel in your pocket.